Eric Stevens: Professional career

 Stevens was signed by the St. Louis Rams as an undrafted free agent on May 7, 2013.
 He was waived during final roster cuts on August 31, 2013, and signed to the team's practice squad two days later.
 He was released on October 1, 2013.

 ALS diagnosis and viral campaign

-One month after marrying his wife, Stevens was diagnosed with ALS in August 2019.
+One month after marrying his wife Amanda, Stevens was diagnosed with ALS in August 2019.
 In an effort to raise awareness and funds to receive access to NurOwn, an experimental ALS treatment yet to be approved by the FDA, his family started the #axeALS campaign.
 Fire stations around the country began posting images on social media holding up signs with the tag.
 Though the trend only started with fire stations, supporters of Stevens began posting their own #axeALS images, and it became a viral challenge.
-On November 11, 2019, he appeared on The Ellen DeGeneres Show where his fire department surprised him with a $50,000 donation to his treatment.
+On November 11, 2019, Stevens appeared on The Ellen DeGeneres Show, where his fire department surprised him with a $50,000 donation to his treatment.
+On April 5, 2023, Eric and Amanda Stevens credited Eric's retention of his ability to walk, talk, and eat four years after his diagnosis to NurOwn.